zibous/ha-watermeter/esphome/README.md

   <br>

-  > Be shure that you use the latest version for the build:
+  > **IMPORTEND**: Be shure that you use the latest version for the build:
   Use **`Clean build files`** before you install the selected esp-home device version.
+This ensures that the latest components are always used for the application.

 <br>